JazzJackrabbit/icecreamtruck/README.md

 ---
-# The Ice Cream Truck App
+# The Ice Cream Truck

 ![Build Status](https://github.com/simplecov-ruby/simplecov/workflows/stable/badge.svg?branch=main)

-Ice Cream Truck App is a fictional ice cream vendor represented through Ruby on Rails API interface.
+Ice Cream Truck is a fictional ice cream vendor represented through Ruby on Rails API interface.
 It features end points necessary to conduct business with a said truck.
 This implementation shows a simplified e-commerce setup and can be easily expanded upon.

 The project is [online](http://icecreamtruck.xyz).
 You can see available API routes in action on [Postman](https://www.postman.com/science-candidate-75542469/workspace/altera-consulting-public/request/14871795-53a24fd0-7117-4ded-897b-81d962ef533c) (requires a free account).